Jenny Reid, LMT, CMLDT

 Outside of massage I enjoy spending time with my friends and family.
 Travel is important to me and my husband and we like to explore new places and go back to old favorites.
-I love animals, gardening, music, hiking, biking, jogging and staying active.
+I love being outside as much as possible and especially love to adventure with my husband and our dog.
 I love being in Bellingham and having a business that serves this community.
-I'm also really proud to work with both Melissa and Ticker who are strong, incredibly gifted women and talented therapists.
+I feel really proud and lucky to work with my strong, incredibly gifted team of talented massage therapists.

 Shannon "Ticker" Ba-Aye, LMT